-[In the case of Index linked interest insert: [§3c]] [In all other cases insert: [§4d]]
+[In the case of Index linked interest insert: [§3c]] [In all other cases insert: [§4d]] (Successor Index.

-(Successor Index.
 Calculation Agent Adjustment.
+Additional Disruption Event.
 Correction of an Index.
 Disrupted Days)

-- (1) Successor Index.
-If any Index is not calculated and announced by the Index Sponsor but is calculated and announced by a successor to the Index Sponsor (the "Successor Index Sponsor") acceptable to the Calculation Agent or replaced by a successor index using, in the determination of the Calculation Agent, the same or a substantially similar formula for, and method of, calculation as used in the calculation, of that Index (the "Successor Index"), then such Index shall be deemed to be the index so calculated and announced by the Successor Index Sponsor or that Successor Index, as the case may be. - (2) Calculation Agent Adjustment.
-If, in the determination of the Calculation Agent on or before any Valuation Date the Index Sponsor or (if applicable) Successor Index Sponsor makes a material change in the formula for, or the method of calculating, an Index or in any other way materially modifies an Index (other than a modification prescribed in that formula or method to maintain that Index in the event of changes in constituent securities and capitalisation and other routine events) (an "Index Modification"); or permanently cancels the Index and no Successor Index exists (an "Index Cancellation") or on any Valuation Date the Index Sponsor fails to calculate and publish the Index Level (an "Index Disruption"), then the Calculation Agent shall calculate the all relevant amounts using, in lieu of a published level for such Index, the Index Level as at the relevant Valuation Date as determined by the Calculation Agent in accordance with the formula for and method of calculating such Index last in effect before that change or failure, but using only those Index Components that comprised such Index immediately before that change, failure or cancellation.
-The Calculation Agent shall notify the Fiscal Agent and the Noteholders thereof in accordance with §12. - (3) Correction of an Index.
-In the event that any price or level published on the Exchange or Related Exchange or by the Index Sponsor and which is utilized for any calculation or determination made in relation to the Notes is subsequently corrected and the correction is published by the Exchange or the Index Sponsor before the relevant date for any payments under the Notes, the Calculation Agent will determine the amount that is payable or deliverable as a result of that correction, and, to the extent necessary, will adjust the terms of the Notes to account for such correction and will notify the Noteholders accordingly pursuant to §12. - (4) Disrupted Days.
-If the Calculation Agent in its sole and absolute discretion determines that any Valuation Date is a Disrupted Day, then the Valuation Date shall be the first succeeding Scheduled Trading Day that the Calculation Agent determines is not a Disrupted Day, unless the Calculation Agent determines that each of the eight Scheduled Trading Days immediately following the original date is a Disrupted Day.
-In that case:
+- (5) Successor Index.
+If any Index is not calculated and announced by the Index Sponsor but is calculated and announced by a successor to the Index Sponsor (the "Successor Index Sponsor") acceptable to the Calculation Agent or replaced by a successor index using, in the determination of the Calculation Agent, the same or a substantially similar formula for, and method of, calculation as used in the calculation, of that Index (the "Successor Index"), then such Index shall be deemed to be the index so calculated and announced by the Successor Index Sponsor or that Successor Index, as the case may be. - (6) Calculation Agent Adjustment.
+If, in the determination of the Calculation Agent on or before any Valuation Date the Index Sponsor or (if applicable) Successor Index Sponsor makes a material change in the formula for, or the method of calculating, an Index or in any other way materially modifies an Index (other than a modification prescribed in that formula or method to maintain that Index in the event of changes in constituent securities and capitalisation and other routine events) (an "Index Modification"); or permanently cancels the Index and no Successor Index exists (an "Index Cancellation") or on any Valuation Date the Index Sponsor fails to calculate and publish the Index Level (an "Index Disruption"), then the Calculation Agent shall calculate all relevant amounts using, in lieu of a published level for such Index, the Index Level as at the relevant Valuation Date as determined by the Calculation Agent in accordance with the formula for and method of calculating such Index last in effect before that change or failure, but using only those Index Components that comprised such Index immediately before that change, failure or cancellation.
+The Calculation Agent shall notify the Fiscal Agent and the Noteholders thereof in accordance with §12.